 The city of Easton and the Easton Suburban Water Authority are also in the process of undertaking a large modernization and expansion of our drinking water treatment plant to improve water quality, meet growing demand, and comply with new federal drinking water standards.
 The Water Authority is investing in a $19 million plan to replace approximately eight miles of distribution piping to reduce costly leaks.
 Replacing this underground infrastructure comes with a daunting price tag, but just because our residents can’t see underground infrastructure doesn’t mean they don’t count on us as local leaders to guarantee these services.

 The urbanization of cities continues to grow as more people look to our urban cores as great places to live and work.
 The good news, of course, is that we have an opportunity create sustainable jobs for many Americans and make our communities stronger and more resilient in the process.

 Our nation is at a crossroads.
 Local governments need a federal commitment and partner to improve our water, transportation and broadband systems.
 America cannot continue to be great without world-class infrastructure.
 Let us use Infrastructure Week to urge our federal leaders to make infrastructure investment in cities a priority.

 This blog is part of a series celebrating Infrastructure Week 2017.
 For more information about NLC’s role in this year’s coalition, visit nlc.org/InfrastructureWeek.
 Join NLC and Mayor Panto at the “Resilient Water Management: Strengthening Communities and Growing Economies,” on Tuesday, May 16 at 2:00 p.m.
 EDT live from the NLC Facebook page.

 Featured image from Getty Images.

-About the author: Sal Panto is the mayor of Easton, Pennsylvania.
+About the author: Sal Panto, Jr., is the mayor of Easton, Pennsylvania.
 He currently serves as chair of the NLC Energy, Environment and Natural Resources Committee.